Honfleur is a truly picturesque and charming harbor located in the Seine estuary where the Seine meets the Atlantic Coast.

 Deauville 11 miles away is a pretty 19th century resort, with long sandy beaches, wooden beach huts and boardwalks.

 Shop throughout Honfleur for Antiques and Works of Art.
 There are galleries and antiquity shops abound in the old quarter.
-This is the speciality of the town.
+This is the specialty of the town.

 There is a wealth of seafood (espensive) restaurants in Honfleur, unsurprisingly, and the catch of the day is always a reliable choice.